codeart/chosen-awesome-rails/README.md

 # Chosen awesome (with ajax support and dynamic options injection)

-A written from the scratch library that wraps around default html select controls and makes them more user friendly (Ruby on Rails package).
+A written from scratch library that wraps around default html select controls and makes them more user friendly (Ruby on Rails package).
+Out of the box ajax support.

 ## Usage